szabgab/perlmaven.com/sites/en/pages/adding-github-actions-to-test2-harness-ui.md

 ## Jobs

 There can be a number of jobs, the names of the jobs can be anything.
-In our case we have one job and I called it <b>test</b>
+In our case we have one job and I called it **test**

 ```
 jobs: